 Deciding what to test can feel confusing and even overwhelming.
 It is possible to split test virtually every element on a landing page, but many have a very small effect that you can only measure over an extended period.
 Others are relatively complicated to test, requiring a great deal of time and effort.

-Focus on these seven factors, to make the most of your testing.
+Focus on these seven factors to make the most of your testing.

 Your call to action is what ultimately drives your conversions.
-It is the part of your landing page that asks visitors to take action toward completing the purchase and tells them exactly how to go about doing it.
+It's the part of your landing page that asks visitors to take action toward completing the purchase and tells them exactly how to go about doing it.
 Therefore, A/B testing of your call to action can often lead to a dramatic increase in your conversion rates.

-Here are three tips, for your consideration:
+Here are three tips for your consideration: